denerbsb/codewars/README.md

 # Codewars
-This project is dedicated to push Codewards challenges daily.
+This project is dedicated to push Codewards challenges in my free time.

 **Link to Codewards profile:** https://www.codewars.com/users/denerbsb